penpot/penpot-docs/plugins/faq.md

 ### Which framework do you recommend for creating the plugin?

 Any framework you are familiar with would be a good choice.
 Our examples are in vue, angular and react.
-Check the <a target="_blank" href="/technical-guide/plugins/create-a-plugin/#step-1.-create-a-project">documentation</a>
+Check the <a target="_blank" href="/plugins/create-a-plugin/">documentation</a>

 ### Is it necessary to use the plugin styles library?

-The plugin styles library is not obligatory, although we recommend its use because it'll help you with the dark and light theming and to maintain the Penpot look-and-feel.
+The plugin <a target="_blank" href="https://www.npmjs.com/package/@penpot/plugin-styles">styles library</a> is not obligatory, although we recommend its use because it'll help you with the dark and light theming and to maintain the Penpot look-and-feel.

 ### Is the API ready to use the prototyping features?

-Not yet, but it’s being considered for a second phase.
+Absolutely!
+You can definitely create flows and interactions in the same elements as in the interface, like frames, shapes, and groups.
+Just check out the API documentation for the methods: createFlow, addInteraction, or removeInteraction.
+And if you need more help, you can always check out the <a target="_blank" href="https://penpot-plugins-api-doc.pages.dev/interfaces/PenpotFlow">PenpotFlow</a> or <a target="_blank" href="https://penpot-plugins-api-doc.pages.dev/interfaces/PenpotInteraction">PenpotInteraction</a> interfaces.

 ### Are there any security or quality criteria I should be aware of?